 - Less name recognition compared to Upper Antelope

-Here is what we take away from all of this: If you’re not a professional photographer, Lower Antelope might be the better choice.
+Here is what we take away from all of this: Lower Antelope might be the better choice if you’re not a professional photographer.
 It’s not as crowded, provides great photo opportunities, and is a little cheaper to boot.
-The peak tour times also give you a little bit more flexibility as well.
+The peak tour times also give you a little more flexibility.
 Ultimately, there are no wrong choices.
-Both canyons are full of such wonder and awe, that it leaves most newcomers speechless.
+Both canyons are full of such wonder and awe that leaves most newcomers speechless.
 After this intensive guide, we hope you feel confident when planning your trip to Antelope Canyon!
-For those wishing to visit Page, but don’t want to do all the driving, DETOURS American West operates Lower Antelope Canyon tours from Phoenix and Lower Antelope Canyon Tours from Las Vegas areas.
-If a fully guided and hassle free experience is more your shtick, give the DETOURS team a call today!
+For those wishing to visit Page but don’t want to do all the driving, DETOURS American West operates both public and private Lower Antelope Canyon tours from Phoenix & Scottsdale.
+If a fully guided and hassle-free experience is more your speed, give the DETOURS team a call today!